Meet the team

 Amy is experienced in strategic and operational project management in the environment and community sectors.
 As a qualified Forest School Leader with a background in environmental education and play work, she is on a mission to enable people from all backgrounds to discover the magic in nature.

 Amy loves being creative, experimenting with new ideas and collaborations, and being outdoors creating restorative spaces where communities can improve their wellbeing, whilst nurturing skills and values to grow a more socially and environmentally-conscious society.
-When she’s not in the woods, you’ll usually find her swimming in a lake, stomping up a hill or in the garden with her rescue hens.
+When she’s not in the woods, you’ll usually find her swimming in a lake, stomping up a hill or in the garden.

 Jake Stow, Collection Manager